optospinlab/modularControl/README.md

  6. To scan, either
   1. Aquire in the command line with `data.aquire()`.
 Note that this provides no visual input about the progress of the scan.
 It also blocks the MATLAB command line.
 The resulting data can be accessed afterward in `data.d.data`.
 This will be a cell array with one entry (corresponding to the one input).
 This one entry will be a 11x11 numeric matrix with the `ij`th index corresponding to the result at pixel `[i, j]`, i.e. the point `[scans{1}(i), scans{2}(j)]` um.
   2. Aquire the data visually with `mcDataViewer`.
 Use `viewer = mcDataViewer(data)`.
  7. The function `mcScan` is a GUI which makes a `mcData` structure without having to go through the command line as in step 5.
-Run `mcScan` and simply select the appropriate values.
+Run `mcScan` and simply select the appropriate axes/scans/etc using edit boxes and dropdown lists.